The Divorce Planner

 Rewire Your Brain During & After Divorce: The Neuroscience of Healing and Moving On with Dr. Nicole A. Tetreault

 If you're experiencing brain fog, replaying painful conversations on an endless loop, or feeling like you can't think straight during your divorce, you're not imagining it—there's actual neuroscience behind what you're experiencing.
 In today's episode, I'm sitting down with Dr. Nicole A. Tetreault, a neuroscientist, for a fascinating conversation about what's really happening in your brain during divorce and, more importantly, what you can do to heal and rewire it.
 Dr. Nicole breaks down the science behind why everything feels harder right now—from making decisions to regulating your emotions to stopping negative thought loops—and explains how you can use neuroplasticity to literally rewire your brain for healing and growth.
 What we cover: What's actually happening in your brain during divorce (stress hormones, frontal cortex access, trauma response)Why you can't think clearly when you need to make major decisionsThe negative thought loop and how to break it using neuroscienceThe power of the pause and how deep breathing resets your nervous systemStress response patterns (fight, flight, freeze, fawn) and which one you default toNeuroplasticity explained and how you can actually rewire your brainHow to stop reacting to your ex by creating new neural pathwaysWhy midlife divorces happen and how they catalyze post-traumatic growthAvoiding toxic patterns when dating again by understanding your triggersOne thing you can do today to start healing your brain (writing down your intention)The role of gratitude in rewiring your thoughtsWhy you need support and how talking things through helps your brain healWhether you're in the middle of divorce feeling like you're losing it, or you're healing on the other side and want to avoid repeating patterns, this conversation provides science-backed strategies to help you understand what's happening and take control of your healing.
 Want more resources?
-Check out my blog for expert interviews and grab my free "24 Questions to Ask Your Divorce Attorney" guide.
+Check out my blog for expert interviews, grab my free "24 Questions to Ask A Divorce Attorney" guide, or sign up for my free 4-Email Divorce Prep Series for a step-by-step roadmap before you meet with an attorney.
 Need personalized help?
 Book a free 15-minute call or subscribe to my newsletter for weekly tips.
-Divorce is hard.
-Preparing for one doesn't have to be.
 The Divorce Planner podcast is for educational purposes only and does not constitute legal or financial advice.
 Consult qualified professionals about your situation.
 Podcast Original Music, Editing, and Mixing by: Benjamin Robinson

 29 min